 Q. Describe the most common types of jobs you do for your clients.

 A. In a given year, I may shoot everything from Executive Portraits and Headshots to mountain landscapes in Colorado.
-Yet, what I get booked most for is personal portraits for individuals or families and editorial work for publications.
 Each client is unique and have different expectations for what they want.
 What I try to keep consistent is the quality and integrity of my work.
 This level of commitment has allowed me the good fortune of having some of the same clients for many years!

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. Check out peoples portfolio's thoroughly before hiring anyone.
-Once you do a little research, you can start seeing clearly, based off their collection of work, who is professional and who just owns a camera with a few lights!
+Once you do a little research, you can start seeing clearly, based off their collection of work, who is professional and who just owns a point and shoot camera with a few lights!